Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

 For more information, please visit the official HyperExecute documentation.

-Furthermore, LambdaTest offers an AI-based Test Intelligence Platform that consistently delivers excellence in orchestrating and executing tests at scale for businesses.
+Furthermore, LambdaTest offers an AI-based Test Intelligence platform that consistently delivers excellence in orchestrating and executing tests at scale for businesses.
 It refines its recommendations and improves its predictive abilities with every test run.
 As a result, you can focus more time and effort on developing comprehensive tests and getting actionable feedback more quickly.

 The most popular thing adopted by most organizations is to make their tools a “no-code” solution.
 “No-code” means that automation can be executed as it was earlier, but to achieve that, testers need not write any programming code.
 This was a huge challenge for organizations as well as testers.
-For organizations, they were required to hire high-salary employees who knew automation scripts.
-If the employee didn’t know the framework in use in the organization, then training led to additional costs and expenses.

 Employees were required to learn to program and have expertise in an automation tool or language.
 This could change according to the organization's requirements.
-If the organization needs a tester who knows Python, Java automation testers would need to invest their time in learning a new language even if they don’t want to.
+If the organization needs a tester who knows Python, Java automation testers would need to invest their time learning a new language even if they don’t want to.
 The same goes for frameworks and additional requirements.
 It’s a two-lane road that requires commitments and investments from both sides.

 The above thing can now be written like this with the help of AI:

 Although this is just an example of this implementation.
 Different organizations aim to use other techniques while implementing AI.
-However, the gist of the concept and the challenge we are addressing remains the same.
+However, the gist of the concept and the challenge we are addressing remain the same.

-When we introduce artificial intelligence to generate test cases, it keeps test coverage in consideration as well.
+When we introduce Artificial Intelligence to generate test cases, it keeps test coverage in consideration as well.
 But since we are not making any efforts manually, we need not care about how complex test cases are becoming or who will maintain such complex codes.
-Even if there is a change in the code or application, “self-healing” technology makes the changes itself without worrying the tester.
+Even if there is a change in the code or application, self-healing technology makes the changes itself without worrying the tester.

-Note : Run your test scripts across 3000+ browser environments.
+Note : Run your test scripts across 3000+ browser environments..
 Try LambdaTest Now!

 Throughout this AI automation tutorial, we have witnessed the groundbreaking benefits of AI automation.

 As for the first point, AI is seeing a lot of transformations and additions in its library for test automation.
-The first one is crawling the applications, as discussed in the previous section.
+The first is crawling the applications, as discussed in the previous section.
 This is an ambitious project in itself, and mapping a complete web application automatically can solve many problems in test automation.

-Another area where AI is trying to blend in is DevOps and its related elements.
+Another area where AI tries to blend in is DevOps and its related elements.
 This includes adjustments of CI pipelines, learning about load patterns based on machines, etc. This list will keep evolving as time passes by, and we need to keep a close watch to adopt things that will suit our needs.

 Secondly, the adoption of AI automation has been phenomenal to date.
 An excellent example of this is “English-based” test scripting which is now adopted by a lot of test automation tools.
 Not only the organizations but individual testers have also given a great response to this.
-A similar story is sketched by “self-healing” test cases, which is one feature you might see on every popular test automation framework’s front page.
+A similar story is sketched by self-healing test cases, one feature you might see on every popular test automation framework’s front page.

 These two techniques throw some light on what we can expect from AI.
 Obviously, AI has proved to be an efficient, time-saving, and economical technology.
-Considering this pattern and its adoption trends throughout the world, it is safe to assume that we will witness a great transformation of test automation tools and frameworks in the future.
+Considering this pattern and its adoption trends worldwide, it is safe to assume that we will witness a great transformation of test automation tools and frameworks in the future.
 But this prediction is the same as what AI does with its predictive algorithms, i.e. predicting based on past trends.
 And since they are also not 100% effective, what happens in the future is something we need to wait for.

 Another important aspect is what are the current applications and which application suits us well.
 Currently, there is no single tool that contains all the AI capabilities that are available in the market.
-Some will provide visual detection, while some automatic dynamic locator detection, etc. Combination of blockchain and AI can produce automated decision making systems that are far more intelligent you can learn more about blockchain testing through our hub.
+Some will provide visual detection, while some automatic dynamic locator detection, etc.

 Did you find this page helpful?